trisacrypto/trisa/docs/content/testnet/certs-cli.en.md

 ```
 $ ls $GOPATH/bin
 certs
 ```

 The `certs` CLI has two command categories: for the CA and for the client certs.
 To see the CLI commands and which flags should be specified, use `certs --help`.

-## Creating a Test Certificate Authority (CA) Certs
+## Creating a Test Certificate Authority (CA)

 The first step to creating the local disk certificate management is creating the CA certs that contain a randomly generated certificate and RSA key pair.
 You can use `certs init` to create CA certs if they do not already exist.
 The `-c` flag specifies the output location to write the CA certs; without the flag, the default location of the CA certs will be in `fixtures/certs/ca.gz`.
 If you want to overwrite existing CA keys, you can use the `-f` flag.